Skip to main content

 DataDescription

-Initial IndexStarting value for the loop index (default: 0)
+Initial IndexStarting value for the loop index (default: 0).

-StepsAmount to increment/decrement each iteration (default: 1)
+StepsAmount to increment (positive) or decrement (negative) each iteration (default: 1).

 Actions